 Join the lists that are appropriate for your discussion.

 Please make sure that you are joining the list that is appropriate for the topic or product that you would like to discuss.
 For example, please do not join the Regexp mailing list and ask questions about Tomcat.
 Instead, you should join the Tomcat User list and ask your questions there.

 Ask smart questions.

 Note: Please do NOT send your Java problems to the two authors.
 They welcome feedback on the FAQ's contents, but are simply not a Java help resource.
-Follow the essay's advice and
+Follow the essay's advice and choose your forum carefully.

 Give feedback when you get a good answer.

 If an answer given to you helped you solve your problem then send a mail saying so and don't forget to say THANKS.
 If you fixed the problem yourself then contribute to the mailing list by writing how you solved your issue.
 Giving feedback is useful to people who faced/will face same problems as you and will be your way to contribute to the project.
 Don't forget that people answering your questions are volunteers doing so on their personal time.